rasmuserik/solsort.github.com/yolain/README.md

-# Yolain - YOcto LAnguage INfrastructure
+# Why a new language?

-Why a new language?
 I want the following when developing:

 - Suitable for doing development directly on mobile phones.
 Normal programming language syntax does not scale to this kind of screen size and input methods.
 - Expressive language - support for functional programming, metaprogramming, ...